DanSpiny/Getting-and-Cleaning-Data-Course-Project/README.md

 (1) Read the data from given files (training and the test) and merge them

-(2) Extracts from a combined set only the measurements on the mean and standard deviation for each measurement
+(2) Extracts from a combined set only the measurements on the mean and standard deviation for each measurement:

-   (2.1) Extracts the names of features from the corresponding file (2.2) Determins the indexes of the given variable names that only correponds to "mean" and "standard deviation" fields (2.3) Does the required extraction from the combined data frame
+    - (2.1) Extracts the names of features from the corresponding file
+    - (2.2) Determins the indexes of the given variable names that only correponds to "mean" and "standard deviation" fields
+    - (2.3) Does the required extraction from the combined data frame

-(3) Uses descriptive activity names to name the activities in the data set (3.1) Extracts the names of activities from the corresponding file (3.2) Assings these names to the column (levels) in the data set
+(3) Uses descriptive activity names to name the activities in the data set:

+    - (3.1) Extracts the names of activities from the corresponding file
+    - (3.2) Assings these names together to the columns (levels) in the data set

 (4) Appropriately labels the data set with descriptive variable names.